patternfly/patternfly-3/QUICKSTART.md

 This reference implementation of PatternFly is based on [Bootstrap v3](http://getbootstrap.com/).
 Think of PatternFly as a "skinned" version of Bootstrap with additional components and customizations.
 PatternFly is meant to be used as a replacement for Bootstrap, so please don't include the Bootstrap CSS if you are including the PatternFly CSS in your project.

-### What's included
+### What's Included

 Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
 You'll see something like this:

 ```
 patternfly/
 ├── components/
-│   ├── 3rd Party Repos.
-May need to pull in additional JS includes based on Patternfly Usage (No additional CSS includes needed)
+│   ├── third-party repos (may need to pull in additional JS includes based on usage, but no additional CSS includes are needed)
 ├── dist/
 │   ├── css/
-│   │   │── patternfly.min.css (* Need to include)
+│   │   │── patternfly.min.css (* need to include)
-│   │   │── patternfly-additions.min.css (* Need to include)
+│   │   │── patternfly-additions.min.css (* need to include)
 │   └── fonts/
-│   │   │── Font and icon libraries (Already included via CSS - Nothing to do here)
+│   │   │── font and icon libraries (included via above CSS)
 │   └── img/
-│   │   │── Branding Materials and Loading Indicators
+│   │   │── branding materials and loading indicators
 │   └── js/
-│   │   │── patternfly.min.js (May need to include if you are using Patternfly jQuery Sidebar, Popovers or Datatables)
+│   │   │── patternfly.min.js (may need to include if you are using PatternFly jQuery Sidebar, Popovers or Datatables)
 ├── less/
-│   ├── Variables, Mixin, and Component LESS files.
-May need to include if you want to customize the already built CSS
+│   ├── variables, mixin, and component Less files (may need to include if you want to customize the already built CSS)
 └── test-src/
-    ├── Example Code Src Files
+    ├── example markup source files
 ```

 We provide compiled CSS and JS (`patternfly.*`), as well as compiled and minified CSS and JS (`pattternfly.min.*`).
 CSS [source maps](https://developer.chrome.com/devtools/docs/css-preprocessors) (`patternfly.*.map`) are available for use with certain browsers' developer tools.
-Fonts from OpenSans, FontAwesome, Patternfly Icons are included, as well as numerous other 3rd party JS components and libraries.
+Fonts from OpenSans, FontAwesome, PatternFly Icons are included, as well as numerous other 3rd party JS components and libraries.

-## Using Patternfly In Your Application
+## Using PatternFly In Your Application

 1. Ensure you have installed the following utilities:
     - [Git](http://git-scm.com/downloads): a free and open source distributed version control system.